chenx/Android_BirthdayCalculator/README.md

 Android_BirthdayCalculator
 ==========================

-An Android project: A Birthday Calculator.
+An Android project: A Bill/Tip Calculator.

+This is named BirthdayCalculator since some birthday part functions are under planning.
+But this is now a standalone bill/tip calculator before further development.

 About
 -----